 Rejoice!
 You can file Form 941 online, and the IRS encourages you to do so.
 You can submit Form 941 electronically with E-File.

-If you prefer to download the form and fill it out digitally, then you can fill out the form and submit it via mail.
-Page 6 of the IRS instructions for Form 941 has a table indicating where to send your form.
+If you prefer to download the form and fill it out digitally, then you can fill it out and mail Form 941.
+Page 7 of the IRS instructions for Form 941 has a table indicating where to send your form.

 If you’re mailing your form, follow these guidelines: